 In October 2015 SymBio reached an in-licensing agreement with The Medicines Company (through its wholly owned subsidiary Incline Therapeutics) for the development and commercialization of SyB P-1501, a post-operative patient-controlled analgesia known as IONSYS in the US.
 SymBio acquired exclusive development and marketing rights for Japan.
-Preparations are under way to start a domestic phase III clinical trial in 2016.
+Preparations are underway to start domestic phase III clinical trials in 2016.